Meet the team

 Andrew Norfolk – Administrator, Calderdale

 Hi, my name is Andrew.
-I’ve just joined the college (September 23).
+I joined the college in September 2023.
 My role here is administration for Calderdale and I’m here to help.
 I’m local but I have lived and worked in other parts of the UK.

 I’m a keen cyclist as I come from a cycling family.
 For me cycling is for everyone, whether you wear the lycra or not.
 Also I enjoy cooking and reading.
 I have a musical background as I learnt piano and church organ when I was younger, and enjoy lots of different sorts of music- classical, jazz, rock.